mike98465/cvlab-prac-project/README.md

 # cvlab_prac_project
-test model with different parameters or adjust its structure
+Test model with different parameters or adjust its structure
 --------------------------------------------------------------------------

     I've test model with:

 *   select epoch length (train longer)
 *   test with different type of loss function